a28dong/Pocketmans/README.md

 # Pocketmans
+**High School Computer Science Project**

-A Pokemon knockoff for a computer science project completed in a group of 3.
+A Pokemon knockoff completed in a group of 3.

 Uses Ready to Program Java HSA console.
 ___